Student life is full of challenges and rewards. Here are some resources and ideas to help you encourage your student's exciting growth through both.

 Also, in the lead-up to finals week, students participating in ministries run through the Office of Christian Outreach assemble fruit baskets for students.
 All proceeds benefit the Office of Christian Outreach ministries.
 Once again, the number to call to place this order is 630.752.5076.

 At any time of year the Wheaton College Bookstore can put together a care package for your student.
-To order one, simply click on this link or call the bookstore at 630.752.5119.
+To order one, simply call the bookstore at 630.752.5119.

 Our campus catering service, Bon Appetit, also offers gift baskets.
 Baskets are designed to please every palate and include a keepsake basket, a greeting card with your personal message, and a variety of homemade goodies.
 Customized packages are also available.
 Check back soon for order details for the 2016-2017 school year.